SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-27-today-i-got-shot-a-sixth-time.md

 Apparently Boehlert reads _Breitbart_ (to which I refuse even to link), so the rest of us don't have to.
 This is, in some measure, a public service, much like we all depend on the vital work of those devoted souls who labor in sewers (no, really: I mean that &ndash;
 they do difficult work from which we all benefit).
-The latest right-wing nonsensical conspiracy theory is that we're trying to murder them by encouraging them to get vaccinated, knowing they'll dig in &amp; refuse, so that they'll die of COVID-19:
+The latest right-wing sewage gushing forth is that we're trying to murder them by encouraging them to get vaccinated, knowing they'll dig in &amp; refuse, so that they'll die of COVID-19:

 > Idiocy, of course, now defines the brainwash movement on the right.
 At Breitbart, John